defold/doc/docs/en/manuals/html5.md

 exe-name
 : The project name without unacceptable symbols

+DEFOLD_ARCHIVE_LOCATION_PREFIX
+: The resolved archive path prefix used by the loader, based on `html5.archive_location_prefix`.

+DEFOLD_ARCHIVE_LOCATION_SUFFIX
+: The resolved suffix appended to archive URLs, based on `html5.archive_location_suffix`.

+DEFOLD_HAS_ARCHIVE_ORIGIN
+: `true` when the archive prefix specifies an HTTP or HTTPS origin, including a protocol-relative URL such as `//cdn.example.com/archive`.
+It is `false` for relative archive prefixes.
+Available since Defold 1.13.2.

+DEFOLD_ARCHIVE_ORIGIN
+: The archive origin, including the scheme, host and optional port, or an empty string when no origin is specified.
+A protocol-relative prefix produces a protocol-relative origin.
+Used for the preconnect hint and available since Defold 1.13.2.

+DEFOLD_HAS_WASM_ENGINE
+: `true` if the bundle includes a WebAssembly engine, either `wasm-web` or `wasm_pthread-web`.

+DEFOLD_HAS_WASM_PTHREAD_ENGINE
+: `true` if the bundle includes `wasm_pthread-web`.
+Use it to avoid preloading the wrong engine variant when the loader chooses the architecture at runtime.

 DEFOLD_CUSTOM_CSS_INLINE
 : This is the place when we inline of the CSS file specified in your *game.project* settings.